GoogleCloudPlatform/professional-services-data-validator/README.md

 ## Query Configurations

-It is possible to customize the configuration for a given validation.
-The CLI expects that you are trying to compare two identical tables; however, you can customize each query (source or target) either by running the validation with a custom configuration in Python or editing a saved YAML configuration file.
+You can customize the configuration for any given validation by providing use case specific CLI arguments or editing the saved YAML configuration file.

-For Example following command creates YAML file for the validation of new_york_citibike table
+For example, the following command creates a YAML file for the validation of  the `new_york_citibike` table.
 ```
 data-validation run -t Column -sc bq -tc bq -tbls '[{"schema_name":"bigquery-public-data.new_york_citibike","table_name":"citibike_trips"}]' -c citibike.yaml
 ```

-Following is the layout of the YAML file:
+Here is the generated YAML file named `citibike.yaml`:
 ```
 result_handler: {}
 source: bq